-Packages for residents of Timber Brook or Lofts are not accepted at the Clubhouse or by staff members.
 Packages ordered will either be placed at your door or if delivered by the US Postal Service, in your mailbox or parcel box depending on the size of the delivery.
-UTA is not responsible for lost or stolen packages.
+Packages cannot be sent to the clubhouse and staff cannot accept deliveries.
+UTA is not responsible for lost or stolen packages and recommends items of value are shipped to a secure location (ex: Amazon locker